namanjain020/finance-visualiser/README.md

 # Finance Visualiser
-A data finacne visualiser panel for a company using React and Victory.
+A data finance visualiser panel for a company using React and Victory.

 ## Setting up